The Bible says in Numbers

 And Moses did as the LORD commanded him: and he took Joshua, and set him before

-the hand of Moses.”
-God told Moses that Moses would die soon and that
+Moses.”
+God told Moses that Moses would die soon and that Moses would

-Moses would therefore no longer be leading the children of Israel.
-In verses
+therefore no longer be leading the children of Israel.
+In verses sixteen and

-sixteen and seventeen Moses had a prayer to God about this fact: Moses was
+seventeen Moses had a prayer to God about this fact: Moses was concerned about

-concerned about who would replace him, and so Moses asked God to give a new
+who would replace him, and so Moses asked God to give a new leader to replace

-This is the same spiritual principle that exists today.
-The congregation of the
+same spiritual principle that exists today.
+The congregation of the Lord is the

-Lord is the local church congregation that God has called you to be a part of.
+local church congregation that God has called you to be a part of.
+In these

-In these last days, you may not be able to find a good Bible-believing church.
+last days, you may not be able to find a good Bible-believing church.
+If that

-If that is the case, then ask the Lord Jesus to help you join with some others
+is the case, then ask the Lord Jesus to help you join with some others to start

 God views His believers as